JanZahalka/ii20/README.md

 ```
 3. Store the JSON config file at `$II20_ROOT/ii20/data/datasets/<dataset_name>.json`.
 The `<dataset_name>` is the name used for your dataset on the dataset selection screen.
 4. `cd $II20_ROOT/ii20`
+5. Process the dataset: `python manage.py processdataset <dataset_name>`.
+The dataprocessing script will first check your dataset config.
+Then, it will find all images in `$DATASET_ROOT` and its subdirectories.
+Non-image files will be ignored, and note that every image is treated as unique and unrelated to others; if you have various versions of the same images in subdirectories of `$DATASET_ROOT`, consider cleaning up before you start dataprocessing.
+Then, features are extracted from the images and compressed into an efficient interactive learning representation.
+Finally, the collection index is constructed.
+6. Open `$II20_ROOT/ii20/data/datasets/<dataset_name>.json` again, and set it to `true`.
+7. Your dataset should now be selectable in II-20 and you should be able to perform analytics on it.